Blake Harrison

 Blogs by Blake Harrison

 A sloped yard looks like wasted space.
 That changes the moment you stop fighting the hill.
-Most homeowners spend years mowing around a slope, watching soil wash away after every
+Most homeowners spend years mowing around a slope, watching soil wash away after every storm, and putting off any

 A downward-sloping garden gives you something most homeowners would pay for: a view.
-When the land falls away from the house, it opens up the far end of the yard
+When the land falls away from the house, it opens up the far end of the yard and pulls your eye toward

 A tiered garden does something a flat garden cannot.
 It creates rooms.
 Not zones.
 Actual outdoor rooms.
-When you build levels into a garden, you give people a reason to
+When you build levels into a garden, you give people a reason to move through it and stop

 Does your garden get bright morning sun but shade by afternoon?
 East-facing gardens, I’ve learned, start softly with light that shields plants from harsh afternoon heat.
-This pattern works well
+This pattern works well for spaces that need balance

 Most grass seed germinates in 5 to 30 days, but the exact window depends on the variety you plant, the soil temperature, and how well you prepare the ground.
 That range catches people off guard.